freebirdT/ADM_homework2/README.md

 ***Content of the repository:***
-- main.ipynb contains the descriptive analysis of the dataset Octber and November 2019 and the answers to the research questions
+- main.ipynb contains the descriptive analysis of the dataset October and November 2019 and the answers to the research questions